tonimelisma/rfc5424/README.md

 ## Caveats

 RFC5424 defines a way to transmit structured data messages in addition to the more typical free-form text log messages.
-This structured data is not parsed in any way.
-I've never actually seen any system use the data.
+This library does not parse this structured data.
+It is provided as-is in the ``Message`` field of the struct, just like regular unstructured log messages.
+I've never actually seen any system use the structured data, and most implementations break RFC5424 by transmitting unstructured data instead of structured in the seventh field, and thus parsing it as structured would break compatibility with most systems.

 ## Maintenance

-Although I will not update the software, I will attempt to answer opened issues or PRs in a reasonable timeframe.
+I consider this library feature-complete for my use cases and don't foresee much activity in the repository.
+However, *this software is still actively maintained*.
+Any issues or PRs will be dealt with in a reasonable amount of time.